Simula at Wakas World Tour

-The Simula at Wakas World Tour is the ongoing third world tour headlined by the Filipino boy band SB19 to support their third extended play (EP) Simula at Wakas (2025).
+The Simula at Wakas World Tour was the third world tour headlined by the Filipino boy band SB19 to support their third extended play (EP) Simula at Wakas (2025).
 The tour, comprising 21 shows, commenced on May 31, 2025 at the Philippine Arena in Bulacan, with stops in Asia, North America, the Middle East, and Oceania.
-The tour is expected to conclude in December 2025.
+The tour concluded in Australia on December 14, 2025.

 Background and development

 Following the conclusion of the successful Pagtatag!
 World Tour, SB19 released their first full-length documentary film, Pagtatag!
 The Documentary, in theaters.
 During the film’s premiere night, the band's leader, Pablo, revealed that the group was working on their third EP Simula at Wakas.

 On January 31, 2025, SB19 released an official trailer across their social media platforms unveiling Simula at Wakas as the title of their third EP.
 The trailer also revealed key dates, including the EP’s release, the launch of its lead single, and the kickoff of an accompanying world tour to promote the project.

 The world tour, consisting of 21 shows as of November 2025, commenced with a two-night kickoff concert at the Philippine Arena in Bulacan on May 31 and June 1.
 Other shows have included key cities in the United States and Canada, Asian stops spanning Taiwan, Singapore, Hong Kong, Japan, and Thailand, as well as shows in Dubai and Doha.
 An Oceania leg with stops in Australia and New Zealand is scheduled in December 2025.